motiwari/BanditPAM/README.md

 ```

 # Requirements
-# TL;DR This repo requires Python3, and can be easily installed via `pip install BanditPAM`.
+# TL;DR with python3, just do `pip install banditpam` and you can jump to the Examples.

-If you're on Mac or Windows and have any issue, please see the documents below and file an issue if you have additional trouble.
+If you have any issues, please see the documents below and file a Github issue if you have additional trouble.

 * [Installation on MacOS](https://github.com/ThrunGroup/BanditPAM/blob/main/docs/install_mac.md)
 * [Installation on Linux](https://github.com/ThrunGroup/BanditPAM/blob/main/docs/install_linux.md)